Seamus Sullivan, President of IASAQ.

 Originally from Tralee CBD, Co.
-Kerry, Nicola has resided in Australia for seven years.
+Kerry, Nicola has resided in Australia for ten years.
 She holds a Masters

 in History of Art from UCC and has been fortunate enough to work in the Queensland arts sector since

-she arrived.
-Nicola has volunteered with the association for nearly a year and has witnessed firsthand
+galleries manager.
+Nicola has volunteered with the association for four years and has witnessed firsthand

 the exceptional work they deliver.
-Recently, she has made the move into the marketing industry and is
+Nicola manages the IASAQ social media, marketing and events and is